lwjohnst86/tagDiabetes/doc/manuscript.md

 TAGFA were only quantified at the baseline visit and as such we cannot investigate whether there are concomitant changes in TAGFA and the metabolic measures over time.
-In relation to this limitation, while GEE is well suited to longitudinal datasets, the complex biology and temporal nature of the associations may restrict the ability of GEE to appropriately analyze and interpret the data.
-However, to maximize the potential of GEE, we used the model to infer that a given value of TAGFA could predict values of insulin sensitivity or beta-cell function over a 6 year period.
+However, to optimally use GEE to analyze the data and for interpretation, we used the model to infer that a given value of TAGFA could predict values of insulin sensitivity or beta-cell function over a 6 year period.
 This in our view is a strength of our analysis, as it reduces the chance of reverse causality given the tight integration of the glucose and fatty acid metabolism pathways, as well as maximizes the specific usage of the GEE modeling.

 PLS is a well-established technique for constructing predictive models of high dimensionality data structures (i.e. fatty acid composition), however a limitation is that the initial models analyzed through PLS and the final computed scores are not able to control for potential confounders and other effect modifiers.
-Likewise, PLS is not able to handle longitudinal data so only the baseline visit was used in the PLS analysis.
+Likewise, PLS is not able to handle longitudinal data so only the baseline visit was used in the PLS analysis, though we analyze the extracted scores using the GEE modeling to overcome this limitation.
 In light of these limitations, we still observe concordant results between the PLS and GEE analyses.

 Even with these limitations, our study has several notable strengths, including the longitudinal design and the rigorous statistical techniques and methods